Bullitt: Development

+Casting

 In the original novel Mute Witness, the lead character is an older, overweight police lieutenant named Clancy.
 D'Antoni and his original co-producer Ernest Pintoff considered the film a vehicle for Spencer Tracy, but his death in 1967 ended that.
 McQueen was a great admirer of Tracy and took on the project, in part, as a tribute to him.
-The original novel was also set in Chicago, not San Francisco.
+The original novel was also set in New York City, not San Francisco.

+McQueen based his performance on San Francisco Inspector Dave Toschi, later known as an inspector of the Zodiac Killer case, with whom he worked prior to filming.
+McQueen even copied Toschi's unique "fast-draw" shoulder holster.

+Robert Vaughn initially refused the role of Chalmers, feeling the plot was too "thin".
+Decades later, when Vaughn considered entering politics, he discovered that people could not take him seriously, or found him untrustworthy, as they remembered his performance in this film.

+Katharine Ross was offered the role of Cathy, but she refused it, as she felt the part was too small.

+This film was the first of three times McQueen worked on-screen with his real-life friend Don Gordon, the other two were in Papillon (1973) and The Towering Inferno (1974).

 Filming

-Bullitt is notable for its extensive use of actual locations rather than studio sets, and its attention to procedural detail, from police evidence processing to emergency-room procedures.
+Bullitt is notable for its extensive use of external locations rather than studio sets, and its attention to procedural detail, from police evidence processing to emergency-room procedures.
 Director Yates' use of the new lightweight Arriflex cameras allowed for greater flexibility in location shooting.
 The film was shot almost entirely on location in San Francisco.
 In the emergency-room operation scene, real doctors and nurses were used as the supporting cast.
 According to McQueen, "The thing we tried to achieve was not to do a theatrical film, but a film about reality."

-Mayor Joseph Alioto helped the production obtain permission to film at the San Francisco International Airport, over two weeks of night shoots.
+San Francisco International Airport Central Passenger Terminal on August 27, 1954.
+Mayor Joseph Alioto helped the production obtain permission to film at the airport, over two weeks of night shoots.

 Bullitt was one of the first feature films to be shot almost entirely on location in San Francisco.
 With the exception of the opening set piece in Chicago, the entire film was shot there.
 In a 1968 interview, D'Anatoni reasoned the production would cost no more to shoot in San Francisco than in Los Angeles, despite transportation and housing expenses, because so much money was saved on construction by using real locations.